connext/vector/modules/documentation/docs/configureNode.md

 - `natsUrl` (type: `string`): The URL of the messaging service (TODO: merge with auth url?)
 - `port` (type: `number`): The port number on which the stack should be exposed to the outside world.
 - `redisUrl` (type: `string`): The URL of the redis instance used to negotiate channel-locks.

+### Prod Configuration API

+Changes to `config-prod.json` aren't tracked by git so this is a good place to store secret API keys, etc.

+Be careful, changes to this file will be applied to both `node` & `router` stacks running on this machine.

+**Prod Config Keys:**

+- `awsAccessId` (type: `string`): An API KEY id that specifies credentials for a remote AWS S3 bucket for storing db backups
+- `awsAccessKey` (type: `string`): An API KEY secret that to authenticate on a remote AWS S3 bucket for storing db backups.
+- `domainName` (type: `string`): If provided, https will be auto-configured & the stack will be exposed on port 443.
+- `production` (type: `boolean`): Enables prod-mode if true.
+Implications of this flag:
+  - if `false`, ops will automatically build anything that isn't available locally before starting up a given stack.
+If `true`, nothing will be built locally.
+Instead, all images will be pulled from docker hub.
+  - if `false`, the `global` stack will start up 2 local testnet evm.
+  - Mnemonic handling is affected, see docs for the `mnemonic` key in node config.

 ## Example Configurations